-8.15.1 The Board has established the Finance, Audit and Risk Management (FARM) Committee and the People and Culture Committee to assist it in fulfilling its duties and responsibilities.
-The Board has delegated certain powers to the FARM Committee through the Board Finance, Audit and Risk Management Committee policy (see FARM Committee policy); and to the People and Culture Committee policy).
+8.15.1 The Board has established the Finance and Audit (F&A) Committee and the Remuneration Committee to assist it in fulfilling its duties and responsibilities.
+The Board has delegated certain powers to the F&A Committee through the Board Finance and Audit Committee policy (see Finance and Audit Committee policy); and to the Remuneration Committee through the Board Remuneration Committee policy (see Remuneration Committee policy).